A lack of compassion

 For me, it was telling that Fraser's example was a woman.
 In our society, we are quick to assume that a woman's work is less important than that of a man.
 Her income is not vital to her family, and she shouldn't be concerned about such minor matters as job satisfaction, social bonding with fellow workers and career progression.
 Her duty is to give up her job in order to care for her relative.
 As Fraser puts it:

 it is the daughter of that elderly gentleman who should be wiping his bottom.
 This sort of thing is not something to subcontract.Heaven knows how she will survive, if she can't subcontract the care of her relative.
 Presumably, she will have to rely on her husband to support her - if she has one.
 I am spitting blood about this, too.
 Women have fought to be independent of men, to earn money in our own right, to have careers, to use our skills and intelligence to the full.
-Why should we give up what we have gained?
-Why must we give up our right to determine our own future?
+Why must we give up what we have gained?
+Why must we relinquish our hard-won right to determine our own future?
 Why should we again become dependent on men?
 Why bring back the unequal, misogynistic society of the past?
 It is not so long since even in the UK, women were considered property, at the disposal of men, just as they were in Laban's time.
 A male Anglican priest telling a woman it is her "duty" to care for her confused elderly father at the expense of her work, her income, her independence is not that far removed, is it?

 Anyway, had my father soiled himself while I was with him, there would have been little I could do on my own.
 I would have had to call for help, as the woman in Fraser's piece did.
 My father was six foot tall and weighed 14 stone.
 I could not even have lifted him to clean him up.
 In the nursing home where he lived for the last three months before his death, it took at least two people to deal with his personal needs.
 Cleaning up an incontinent elderly man is nothing like changing a baby.